 July 13, 2007

 By: Editorial AdvisoryBoard

 Here's a challenge to test your luxury travel savvy.
 Do you know this hotel?
 Take a guess, leave us a comment letting us know which hotel you think this photo belongs to, and check back next week for the answer and new image.

-All 4 contestants were correct in guessing Last Week's Hotel Contest:
+There were both correct and incorrect guesses for Last Week's Hotel Contest:

 Dine on the banks of the celebrated Vltava River in one of the hottest spots in Prague.
 From the outdoor terrace at Allegro in the Four Seasons, soak in the views of the Prague Castle.
 Named the best restaurant in the Czech Republic for 2005 and 2006 by Zagat Europe, Allegro serves refined Italian cuisine with flair.
 Executive Chef Vito Mollica and his seven-member team create traditional dishes with a cutting-edge twist.
 Humble food items are mixed with premium products (think tripe and black truffle; poached eggs and white truffles).
 The unusual combinations are thrilling.
 An added plus: the restaurant buys local, from the excellent small producers in Bohemia, rather than relying on imports.